KEGarciaLab/aMSM_AD/README.md

 * `--slurm_email` Email address to which failed job notifications should be sent.

 ##### Optional:
+* `--use_rescaled` include this option if you want to use rescaled surfaces generated in a previous step
 * `--slurm_job_limit` The user's slurm job limit.
 Defaults to 500.
 * `--levels` Levels of MSM to run.
 See MSM documentation for more information.
 Defaults to 6.
 * `--config` Path to the MSM config file that will be used.
 See MSM documentation for more information.
 Only needed if not using default.